eMedicine Specialties > Ophthalmology > Genetic Disorders

 The cause of Peters anomaly is unknown; it may be caused by genetic factors, environmental factors, or both.
 The critical event must occur in the first trimester of pregnancy during the formation of the anterior chamber.

-• The RIEG1 gene is associated with Reiger syndrome.
+The RIEG1 gene is associated with Reiger syndrome.
 This gene is located on band 4q25.
-A case of Peters anomaly has been reported with mutation of this gene.[15 ]
+A case of Peters anomaly has been reported with this gene mutation.[9]

-Posterior keratoconus: Clinically, both conditions are similar, although minimal opacity is present in posterior keratoconus.
+Posterior keratoconus: The posterior keratoconus has minimal opacity.
 Histopathologically, in Peters anomaly, the corneal endothelium and the Descemet membrane are thin or absent.
-In posterior keratoconus, the Descemet membrane and the endothelium are present.
-The Descemet membrane is disorganized.
-Electron microscopy (EM) shows abnormalities of the anterior banded zone.
-The endothelial cells are attenuated in the area of guttae.
+In posterior keratoconus, the Descemet membrane and the endothelium are present, and the Descemet membrane demonstrates abnormal anterior banding, multilaminar configuration, and/or posterior excrescences.[28]
 No iris adhesions are seen in posterior keratoconus.

 Other differential diagnoses to be considered are as follows: